 POST-OP DAY 2/3 (48-72 HOURS)

 Eat a soft diet.
 For health’s sake choose nutritious foods: scrambled eggs, yogurt, cottage cheese, oatmeal, mashed potatoes, mashed bananas, applesauce, juices, and soups.
-Consider juicing vegetables and grinding meats in a blender.
+Consider juicing vegetables and ground meats in a blender.
 Baby food works well.
 You might want to add salt, pepper, or other spices to it.
 Some patients have recommended eating cream of rice or wheat topped with tomato, pesto, or cheese sauce.

 Avoid hard foods that require chewing or that have small pieces that could enter the surgery site or break the forming blood clot.
-Such foods to avoid include, but are not limited to, granola, nuts, rice, popcorn, and small candies.
+Such foods to avoid include but are not limited to, granola, nuts, rice, popcorn, and small candies.
 A broken clot can lead to “dry socket”, which causes pain, delaying healing and may require additional healing.

 About 24 hours after surgery start to rinse your mouth gently with warm water.
 Use 1/2 teaspoon salt to a glass of warm water.
 Rinse about once an hour while awake, roughly 10 to 12 times per day.
-Brush very gently in areas where incisions have been made or stitches placed.
+Brush very gently in areas where incisions have been made or stitches have been placed.
 Brush the rest of your mouth thoroughly in your regular manner.

 Continue to rest and drink 2-3 quarts of fluid per day.
 Both are vital to promoting healing and preventing infection.